joshkillinger/graphics/hw6/README.txt

 Upgrades:
 Uses buffer indexing instead of raw buffers.
 Uses touch input to control view matrix.
+Fixed issue with X axis being inverted.
 Added a cube.
 Added lighting.
+Added a texture to the cube.

 I spent roughly 15 hours on this assignment.